On-Base Plus Slugging (OPS)

 Why is OPS more popular than wOBA even though wOBA is more precise?

-OPS is simpler to calculate by hand and easier to explain, which made it the standard long before more precisely weighted metrics like wOBA became widely available.
+OPS is simpler to calculate by hand and easier to explain.
+This made it the standard long before more precisely weighted metrics like wOBA became widely available.

 Related terms

-- Walk RateWalk rate (BB%) is the percentage of a hitter's plate appearances that end in a walk — an indicator of plate discipline, pitch recognition, and the ability to take advantage of a pitcher's wildness.
+- Walk RateWalk rate (BB%) is the percentage of a hitter's plate appearances that end in a walk.
+This means an indicator of plate discipline, pitch recognition.
+The ability to take advantage of a pitcher's wildness.

 - Hard-Hit RateHard-hit rate is the percentage of batted balls struck above a set exit-velocity threshold — typically 95 mph in MLB, scaled lower for amateur levels.
 It measures contact quality independent of luck.